The UK market is set for incredible growth

 Which categories are growing the fastest?

 In 2019, seitan accounted for approximately 4% of the UK meat alternative market, but the category is growing at the fastest rate.
-This is with an estimated CAGR of 9.9% between 2020 – 2025.
+This is with an estimated CAGR of 9.9% between 2020-2025.
 Valued at approximately $20 million in 2019, this is expected to reach $34.6 million in 2025.
-Several exciting product launches in recent years have brought this traditional Chinese ingredient to mainstream UK markets.
-In May 2018, restaurant chain Wagamama launched a seitan version of their bestselling katsu curry – “the vegatsu”, which has gone on to become a firm favorite for their loyal customers.
+Several product launches in recent years have brought this traditional Chinese ingredient to mainstream UK markets.
+In May 2018, restaurant chain Wagamama launched a seitan version of their bestselling katsu curry – “the vegatsu” – which has gone on to become a firm favorite for their loyal customers.

 Next in terms of estimated CAGR is the mycoprotein category.
 Quorn products are a well-established and popular category for many consumers due to being low in fat and high in protein.
 In October 2019, two new Quorn Ltd products were launched to market; the spicy tortilla escalopes and crunchy tex-mex nuggets.
-These completely vegan products make the vegan switch easy, convenient and delicious!
+These completely innovative products make the vegan switch easy, convenient and delicious!

-Just behind Quorn in terms of CAGR is the ‘other soy products’ category.
-This includes foods such as soy sauce and tamari, which typically replace meat stock in various dishes.
+Just behind Quorn in terms of CAGR is the ‘other soy products’ category, including foods such as soy sauce and tamari, which typically replace meat stock in various dishes.
 This segment has less potential innovation compared to other categories but is considered a cupboard staple for many types of UK consumers.
-For this reason, despite a lower market share, this category will always have a secure place in the overall market.

 The tofu and tofu ingredients category are next in terms of market growth.
 Tofu, in its many varieties, has been enjoyed as part of a vegan diet for decades.
-Classic tofu products, such as the Tofoo ‘naked’ variety are simple, healthy and delicious, and have been hitting the mark for years.
-But recently, product innovation in this area has really taken off.
+Classic tofu products, such as the Tofoo ‘naked’ variety are simple, healthy and delicious and have been hitting the mark for years.
+But recently, product innovation in this area has taken off.
 In June 2019, Tofoo launched their Southern Fried Bites; the crunchy, crispy coating makes them an exciting addition to this thriving category.